GDQuest/website/content/news/2018/10/godot-course-content-list/index.md

 category = "Godot"
 date = "2018-10-26"
 description = "The Godot course is now complete!
-Here's a list of all the tutorials each version contains." tags = ["godot 3", "godot course", "video list", "course content"] title = "Available content in the Godot Course"
+Here's a list of all the tutorials each version contains." keywords = ["godot 3", "godot course", "video list", "course content"] title = "Available content in the Godot Course"

 [[resources]]